STAGE LABORATORY: The Grotesque

 To apply please send us your CV and a personal letter (min.
 1 A4, max.
 2 A4) on why you would like to participate and what interests you in researching the grotesque.
 Please take care in writing your letter as this will be the basis for the selection rather than your CV.

-The application should be sent to by April 6th 2020.
-Selected participants will be informed by April 14th 2020.
+The application should be sent to by APRIL 13TH 2020.
+Selected participants will be informed by April 20th 2020 the latest.